wp-plugins/upprev/readme.txt

 == Changelog ==

+= 2.0 - xxxxxxxx =

+* BUGFIX: fixed display upPrev box in case of an equal height of the window and the document
+* IMPROVMENT: added to use transient cache
+* IMPROVMENT: added thumbnail width (height depent of theme thumbnail)

 = 1.0.1 - 2011-08-23 =

-* BUGFIX: add post_date as parametr, to get real previous post
+* BUGFIX: added post_date as parametr, to get real previous post
 * BUGFIX: javascript error
-* IMPROVMENT: add header for simple method
+* IMPROVMENT: added header for simple method

 = 1.0 - 2011-08-23 =